UK families see hard times ahead as COVID programs end

 “The market is going to be flooded,’’ Gaglio said.
 “If it wasn’t hard already, it’s going to be harder.’’

-Gaglio is one of millions of people across the U.K. who are facing a long, bleak winter as the rising cost of living collides with the end of government programs that once shielded households from the economic fallout of COVID-19.
+Gaglio is one of millions of people across the U.K. who are facing a long, bleak winter as the rising cost of living coincides with the end of government programs that once shielded households from the economic fallout of COVID-19.

 The biggest of those programs, which sought to preserve jobs by subsidizing the wages of workers whose hours were cut due to the pandemic, ends on Thursday.
 Some 1.6 million people were still supported by the so-called furlough program this month, down from a high of 8.9 million in May of last year.